 Pacific Northwest College of Art prepares students for a life of creative practice.

 PNCA students balance studies in the humanities and sciences with hands-on art making.
-Undergraduate students choose from ten majors and benefit from interdisciplinary collaborations throughout their fine art and design education.
+Undergraduate students choose from ten concentrations within four majors and benefit from interdisciplinary collaborations throughout their fine art and design education.
 Eleven galleries and a nationally acclaimed museum of craft and design offer students myriad opportunities for showing their work.
 Farther afield, students take advantage of PNCA Global Studios in Europe, Asia, Latin America, or Africa.
-Our Career Services Center helps students prepare for life after college through workshops, internships, and career counseling.
+Our Career Services Center and BridgeLab help students prepare for life after college through workshops, internships, and career counseling.

 Complementing PNCA’s degree programs is a dynamic Continuing Education Program that provides year-round classes to more than 1,500 adults and children.
 Offerings range from the fundamentals of drawing and painting to master classes in printmaking, as well as Certificates in Digital Publishing, Fine Art, Graphic Design, and Illustration.
 PNCA’s Pre-College Studios—three-week, college-preparatory summer courses for high school students—help to prepare our community’s young people for the rigor of an art and design education.
 Our summer smARTworks youth camps are one-week themed workshops that guide children as they explore project topics and encourage their ideas to take form.